itsjohnye/Lead-iOS-Demo/README.md

 ### Usage

-This project needs an `Apple developer account` and must be run at a physical device.
+This project needs an `Apple developer account` and must be run on a physical device.

 1. In Terminal,
 ```